fluid-project/infusion/src/webapp/fluid-components/js/fluid/uploader/ReadMe.txt

 --------------------------------------

-UPGRADING:
+UPGRADING from Pre-Infusion 0.6 Uploader integrations:

-This version of the Fluid Uploader for Infusion 0.6 has been extensively re-factored and uses a fresh new API.
-Please refer to the Uploader API documentation on the Fluid Wiki and the Infusion 0.6 example code before using the Uploader with an existing integration.
+In Infusion 0.6 the Fluid Uploader was extensively re-factored with a fresh new API.

+Please refer to the Uploader API documentation on the Fluid Wiki and the Infusion 0.7 example code before using the Uploader with an existing integration.

 --------------------------------------